linthtml/linthtml/doc/docs/user-guide/configuration.md

 sidebar_label: Configuration
 ---

-_⚠️ this is only for the new [config format](https://github.com/linthtml/linthtml/releases#new-config-file-format) introduced in the 0.3.0_
+_⚠️ this is only for the new config format added in the version [0.3.0](https://github.com/linthtml/linthtml/releases/tag/0.3.0)_

 LintHTML use [cosmiconfig](https://davidtheclark/cosmiconfig) to find and load your configuration.
 It will looks for the following possible sources: